chfvoigt/jekyll-videoposts/README.md

 ## How to use it

 To do this, you need to add a variable called either `vimeo-id` or `youtube-id` to your video post's frontmatter.
-You also need to insert some liquid code in both `/index.html` and `/_layouts/post.html`[^1].
+You also need to insert some liquid code in both `/index.html` and `/_layouts/post.html`.
+The same needs to be done for any other layout you created.
+For example, if you want to use it with pages too, you also have to add it to `/layouts/page.html`.

 ### YAML frontmatter

 This is simple.
 Your YAML frontmatter should look like this for Youtube videos:

     ---
     title: Something to dance to
     layout: post
     youtube-id: vctPOz4RL9g
     ---

 Or like this for Vimeo videos:

     ---
     title: Something to dance to
     layout: post
     vimeo-id: 77091919
     ---

 ### .html files